 Carriage sales eroded with the rise of the automobile and the Durant-Dort Carriage Factory ceased production in 1917.
 Dort then formed the Dort Motor Company, which closed in 1924.

 In the more than 130 years since Durant and Dort set up shop at Factory One, it housed countless other businesses and was renovated in the 1980s before falling into disrepair.
-Kirbitz, a GM engineer, automotive historian and Flint native, has been involved in the project since 2012 when GM — and Reuss — first became interested in the building.
+Kibitz, a GM engineer, automotive historian, and Flint native, has been involved in the project since 2012 when GM – and Reuss – first became interested in the building.

 GM purchased it in 2013 and stabilized it with new, period-accurate windows and doors, as well as a new roofing system, with the goal of preserving and showcasing the original architecture.
 Contractors replaced 17,000 bricks color-matched to the original, as well as 20 percent of the mortar on the building.
 The foundation, damaged by flooding and grade changes over time, was repaired and waterproofed.

-The last phases of the restoration included all new heating/cooling, electrical, plumbing, state-of-the-art fire-suppression equipment and additional interior renovations.
-And despite numerous interior renovations over the years, many of vintage architectural elements such as the wooden beams, brickwork and more were preserved and restored.
+The last phases of the restoration included all new heating/cooling, electrical, plumbing, state-of-the-art fire suppression equipment, and additional interior renovations.
+And despite numerous interior renovations over the years, many of vintage architectural elements such as wooden beams, brickwork, and more were preserved and restored.

 GM also provides financial support to the Durant-Dort Carriage Company Foundation to operate and maintain the historic office building, a National Historic Landmark, across the street.
 GM is also working with the Genesee County Historical Society, which occupies the office, to conduct combined tours of the office and Factory One.